BSd3v/dash-chart-editor/README.md

 See more demo apps in the `/examples` folder

-- `quickstarat.py`  The quickstart app shown above
+- `quickstarat.py`  The quickstart app shown above.

-- `figure_templates.py` - A demo on how to use plotly figure templates with the chart editor
+- `figure_templates.py` - A demo on how to use plotly figure templates with the chart editor.

-- `figure_templates_dbc` -  A demo of Bootstrap themed figure templates from the [Dash Bootstrap Templates](https://github.com/AnnMarieW/dash-bootstrap-templates) library
+- `figure_templates_dbc` -  A demo of Bootstrap themed figure templates from the [Dash Bootstrap Templates](https://github.com/AnnMarieW/dash-bootstrap-templates) library.

+- `customize.py` - Example of ways to customize DashChartEditor
+  - add a logo with `logoSrc`
+  - only allow certain figure types with `traceOptions`
+  - set graph mode bar menu with `config`.
+See all the options https://github.com/plotly/plotly.js/blob/master/src/plot_api/plot_config.js.